 Retiree allocations, like Johnson and Johnson’s, are more common than one might think.
 Make sure retirees aren’t left off the list for matching gift consideration.

-Microsoft currently has one of the leading matching gift programs.
-The corporation has donated over $1 billion through its match program and raised more than $47 million just last year.
+Microsoft currently has one of the leading matching gift programs and has donated over $1 billion through its match program.
+Just last year, the company and its employees donated $163 million.

 Microsoft will match dollar for dollar up to $15,000 for donations to most 501(c)(3) organizations.